Graduation Requirements

 After their first semester students take an examination which consists of essay questions for all 3 first year subjects, and they earn a subject average for each course.

-A student completing the third year with a grade average of less than 70 in courses completed beyond the first year shall be academically dismissed.
 A cumulative grade average of not less than 70 is required for graduation.

 Readmission